-In accordance with the requirements of the Georgia State Board of Education and the Diocese of Savannah, St. Francis Xavier Catholic School will be in session from 7:45 A.M. until 3:10 P.M.
+In accordance with the requirements of the Georgia State Board of Education and the Diocese of Savannah, St. Francis Xavier Catholic School will be in session from 7:45 A.M. until 3:00 P.M.
 Students may be dropped off beginning at 7:30 A.M.
 Students dropped off between 7:00-7:30 A.M will be supervised in the school's Extended Day Program for which there is an extra charge.
-In the afternoon, students should be picked up by 3:15 P.M.
-(12:15 P.M. on designated early dismissal days).
+In the afternoon, students should be picked up by 3:00 P.M.
+(12:00 P.M. on designated early dismissal days).
 Students not picked up by these times will be sent to the Extended Day Program for which there is an extra charge.
 Early dismissal days will be posted on the school website, the monthly newsletter, and the school calendar.

-As a security measure, parents or guardians must call or email the school office before 8:30 A.M. to report any student who will be absent or tardy.
-If the school has not heard from parents whose child(ren) is/are on the absentee list by 9:00 A.M., school personnel will contact them.
-These calls/emails will be documented.
+As a security measure, parents or guardians must call or email the school office before 8:00 A.M. to report any student who will be absent or tardy that day.
+If the school has not heard from parents whose child(ren) is/are on the absentee list, the student will be marked as an unexcused absence until a parent or doctor's note is received.
+All notes must be received within three school days of the absence for consideration of an excused absence.
+School personnel will contact parents of absent students.
+These call/emails will be documented.